jaredjbeck/jaredjbeck.github.io/about.md

 I am a Postdoctoral Research Scientist at the Chicago Botanic Garden.
 My research investigates how fire influences plant reproduction and population dynamics.
 I received my PhD from the University of Wisconsin-Madison where I studied the distribution, demography, and diversity of herbaceous plants in temperate forests.
 See [Jared's CV](/content/beckCv_1November2023.pdf).

 In my spare time, I enjoy birding, botanizing, and generally exploring the natural world.
-My fascination with lilies, ducks, and salamanders borders on obsession.
+My fascination with lilies, ducks, and mapping border on obsession.

 #### Education
 BA Biology, Carleton College (2010-2014)